thoun/tickettoride/README.md

         ]
     }
 ```
-If you use it for another game, replace `tickettoride` mentions on package.json `build:scss` script and on tsconfig.json `files` property.
+If you use it for another game, replace `tickettorideeurope` mentions on package.json `build:scss` script and on tsconfig.json `files` property.

 ## Auto-upload builded files
 Also add one auto-FTP upload extension (for example https://marketplace.visualstudio.com/items?itemName=lukasz-wronski.ftp-sync) and configure it.
 The extension will detected modified files in the workspace, including builded ones, and upload them to remote server.